tlind15/SCM_543/README.md

 ###Usage
 To start GUI run command

    java Main_GUI

 To create repo:

    Enter the Username, the location of the files you would like to copy, and where the repo will be located.

    Then hit 'create'.

+To view activity logs

+   Run GUI

+   Click View, Go to Activity Logs and a display will appear.

 ###Extra Features
 User friendly GUI that prompts users for inputs, allows them to create the repo with a single button click, and displays manifest files.